cgmark101/blog/pages/email-post.md

 tags: [awesome, post, fastapi, deta, form, contact]

-In this article i bring to you a very easy way to add dynamic contact forms to your site or html templates without "complicated" stuff like php or javascript, using FastAPI and storing the form in a database, in this case DetaBase is the chosen one.
+In this article i bring to you a very easy way to handle forms in your site or html templates (a.k.a static site) without "complicated" stuff like php or javascript by using FastAPI with micros and storing the form in a database, in this case DetaBase is the chosen one.

 ## Setup
 For our setup, is always recomended a virtualenv.
 Type in terminal